devmaster10/grammar-encrypt/README.md

         $table ->unsignedInteger('updated_by')->nullable();
     });

-    // once the table is created use a raw query to ALTER it and add the MEDIUMBLOB DB::statement("ALTER TABLE tb_persons ADD name MEDIUMBLOB after id");
+    // once the table is created use a raw query to ALTER it and add the BLOB, MEDIUMBLOB or LONGBLOB DB::statement("ALTER TABLE tb_persons ADD name MEDIUMBLOB after id");
 ```